anushajain19/robofriends/README.md

-# Getting Started by viewing and searching some of the robotic creatures!
+# First attempt on REACT.js by viewing and searching some of the robotic creatures!